yongkanghe/ocp-ibm-k10/README.md

 ![image](https://blog.kasten.io/hs-fs/hubfs/Partner%20Images/Red%20Hat/kasten+openshift-social.png?width=500&name=kasten+openshift-social.png)

 This script based automation allows you to build a ready-to-use Kasten K10 demo environment running on OpenShift Container Platform on IBM Cloud in about 40 minutes.
-To demonsrate OpenShift Container Storage feature, the OCP cluster will have 4 worker nodes and be built in a new vpc using a new subnet, gateway.
+In order to demonsrate OpenShift Container Storage features, the OCP cluster will have 4 worker nodes and be built in a new vpc using a new subnet, gateway.
 This is bash shell based scripts which has been tested on Cloud Shell in the Sydney region.

 # Here're the prerequisities.
 1. Go to open IBM Cloud Shell